/ Manage Sweet And Salty Cravings In Older Adults

 Adding a small touch of sweetness to meals can also reignite interest in eating without leading to overconsumption.

-For loved ones with dietary restrictions like diabetes, options such as natural sweeteners or sugar-free alternatives, approved by healthcare professionals, may be suitable.
+For loved ones with dietary restrictions like diabetes, options such as natural sweeteners or sugar-free alternatives, approved by a dietitian, GP, or another healthcare professional, may be suitable.

 Salty Cravings